 (“Have been” is a linking verb in this sentence, showing no action.
 “An accountant for many years” is, therefore, a subject complement and not a direct object.)

-("Seems" is showing no action and is, therefore, a linking verb.
-This makes "prosperous and full of excitement" a subject complement.)
+(“Seems” is showing no action and is, therefore, a linking verb.
+This makes “exciting when you consider its coffee shop culture” a subject complement.)

 The majority of our sentences require direct objects to be complete.
 We have a subject (the thing we’re talking about) and a verb (the rope that ties the subject to further information).
 However, we still need to know what’s going on.